philipch07/scuffle/changes.d/README.md

 The `breaking` field is optional.
 If it is not present, the change is not considered a breaking change.

 The `authors` field is optional.
 If it is not present, the change will not have any authors.

+You can refer to the [example file](./example.toml) for an example of how to write a changelog fragment.